gtech-mulearn/IEEE-LAUNCHPAD/profiles/adarshajay@mulearn.md

 In our main project, I orchestrated the division of tasks into separate modules, ensuring equitable participation and timely completion.
 This approach fostered a sense of ownership among team members, motivating them to meet project deadlines.

-#### Networking:

-As part of the survey team for the IEEE Gramina Digital Hub organized by the IEEE section of the College of Engineering Chengannur, I leveraged the opportunity to expand my professional network and gain valuable insights.

 #### GitHub and LinkedIn: